Planning your finances for retirement.

-And finally, in some instances, government co-contributions are available to low to middle income earners who make their own after-tax contributions to their super.
+And finally, in some instances government co-contributions are available to low to middle income earners who make their own after-tax contributions to their super.
 Again, talk to your financial adviser about the eligibility criteria.

 Our final point in looking at closing the gap is to review your investment strategy.
 Are your investments geared towards capital growth or creating cash flow?
 Or what mix do you have?
-As you approach retirement those assets that have capital growth but are not earning a great income may need to be liquidated so the funds can be invested in another type of investment that will generate an income.
+As you approach retirement those assets that have capital growth but are not earning a great income may need to be liquidated so the funds can be invested in another type of investment that will generate an income

 What your investment strategy looks like will very much depend where you are on your financial journey and how much longer you anticipate being in wealth accumulation mode.
 I highly recommend talking to your financial planner and getting some good advice to ensure you are making the most out of what you have got and on track to having the retirement you want.

 Thank you for watching our video on Planning your finances for retirement.
-I trust you found the information helpful and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
+I hope you found the information helpful and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
 Bye for now.